zvakanaka/orcaslicer-web/README.md

 # OrcaSlicer API & Web App

 > [!WARNING]
 > This software is still in its very early stages.
+I have not printed GCODE downloaded from it yet.

 Containerized web application that exposes OrcaSlicer's CLI slicing capability via a web UI and HTTP API.
 Upload slicer profiles (printer, process, filament JSONs), then slice STL/3MF files to download GCODE.